Fmstrat/plex-ssl/README.md

 You will need administrative or root access to edit this file.

-On Windows, you can right click "Notepad", select run as administrator, then open the cacerts.pem file from Notepad.
+On Windows, you can right click *Notepad*, select *Run as Administrator*, then open the cacerts.pem file from Notepad.
-(Hint: You'll need to change *Text Documents* to *All Files*)
+(Hint: You'll need to change *Text Documents* to *All Files* in order to see cacert.pem)

 #####Installing in PMS's host OS: